-Public authorities also have a general responsibility to educate the public or raise general public awareness about the new right to information law.
-This is not a legal obligation under the Jordanian Law, although it is under many laws, but there is no reason why public authorities should not do it.
+In many countries, public authorities also have a general responsibility to educate the public or raise general public awareness about the new right to information law.
+While the Maldives' RTI Act assigns responsibility to the Information Commissioner for these promotional efforts, there is nothing to prevent public authorities from engaging in such activities.
 Some of the key ways to engage in public education are as follows:

 - ➤ In many countries, public authorities are required to prepare a guide for the public on how to use the law and how to make requests from that authority.
 This can be quite simple two or three pages but it should be clear and be made available on the website and in physical format at the public authority. - ➤ The other measures that should be taken will depend on the nature of the public authority and the extent of its interaction with the public.
 Some public authorities like the ministries and health and education and the police interact extensively with the public while others, like finance, may have less direct interaction. - ➤ One simple measure is to place posters advertising the right to information in every public office or waiting room at each public authority.
-If this were done by all public authorities, it would not be long before everyone had at least some idea about the right to information. - ➤ There is no limit to other possibilities here, except for limits based on the imagination of information officers.
-Some common activities include holding public workshops and other events, hosting some activity annually on International Right to Know Day (28 September), and holding events to inform the private companies that interact with the public authority about the right to information and the possible implications for them.
+If this were done by all public authorities, it would not be long before everyone had at least some idea about the right to information.

+- ➤ There is no limit to other possibilities here, except for limits based on the imagination of information officers.
+Some common activities include holding public workshops and other events, hosting some activity annually on International Right to Know Day (28 September), and holding events to inform the private companies that interact with the public authority about the right to information and the possible implications for them. - ➤ In due course, modules on the right to information should be included in school curricula, for example for children in the 14-16-year age range.
+This way, over time, all citizens will become aware of this right.